MichaelHaigh/calm-blueprints/EraDatabaseClone/README.md

 ## Era Database Clone
 This Calm blueprint allows for the creation and lifecycle management of Era Database Clones.
 It is aimed at developers who need to clone production databases for development, troubleshooting, and testing.
 Currently, only PostgreSQL and MariaDB are supported.
-Oracle and MSSQL will be coming soon.
+Era must be >= 1.1.1.

-To use this blueprint, import into a Prism Central running >= Calm 2.6.0, and fill in the Credentials and Variables mentioned below.
+To use this blueprint, import into a Prism Central running >= Calm 2.7.1.2, and fill in the Credentials and Variables mentioned below.

 ##### Credentials
 * era_creds: The admin account credentials for your Era Server.
 The DBA should provide these credentials at time of blueprint import, which will be encrypted and securely stored, and will not be available for developers.